reifjulian/illinois-wellness-data/README.md

 ## Update history

 * **February 1, 2022**
-  - Added replication coded for Reif et al. (2020)
+  - Added replication code for Reif et al. (2020)
   - Added new dataset with biometrics variables
   - Added utilization and diagnosis variables to claims dataset